-Provision of services and working relationship-submit necessary forms when required Varying needs of parents (i.e. flexible hours, extra meals) Training Opportunities - Workshops, Orientation, Meetings Medical Requirements - Caregivers, Partner, and family info Attendance/Invoice Schedule & Procedure Income Tax - Keep all receipts, Revenue Canada, EarlyON Services, Resource Consultant Program Services Home Visits alternate scheduled & unscheduled (usually monthly) Affiliation with a College/ Membership (ECE, SSW, Ontario College of Teachers)?
+Medical Requirements - Provider, Partner, and family info Attendance/Invoice Schedule & Procedure Income Tax - Keep all receipts, Revenue Canada EarlyON Services, Resource Consultant Program Services Home Visits Scheduled (usually monthly) & unscheduled (quarterly) Affiliation with a College/ Membership (ECE, SSW, Ontario College of Teachers)?
 Family Space Quinte has the right to not accept an applicant depending on the results of the Reference Checks, Vulnerable Sector Check and Highland Shores Children's Aid Society record checks.
 This includes results for family members, alternate caregivers or other residents living in the home 19 years of age or older.
 Any expenses already incurred by the applicant will not be refunded by Family Space.
 Family Space Licensed Home Child Care program offers a \$500 start up support for new Providers during the application process.
 This support is considered a deposit on future invoices.
 Family Space will issue \$250 to Providers when their home has been approved by the agency.
 Upon approval of required vulnerable sector checks and Highland Shores Children's Aid Society reports the agency will issue another \$250.
-Once the Provider is actively providing child care the agency will deduct \$21.00 from each invoice deposit for 11 months for a total of \$462.00.
-The final month the agency will deduct \$21.00 for the first invoice deposit and \$17.00 for the final payment which will accommodate the bimonthly \$500.00 payback.
-When Start Up Funding is available from Hastings County for new Providers, the balance of the \$500 deposit toward future invoices will be immediately paid using the Start Up Funding.
+Once the Provider is actively providing child care the agency will deduct $$21.00$ from each invoice deposit for 11 months for a total of $$462.00$.
+The final month the agency will deduct $$21.00$ for the first invoice deposit and $$17.00$ for the final payment which will accommodate the bimonthly $$500.00$ payback.
+I agree to pay Family Space Quinte Inc the \$500 support as outlined.
+If I leave Family Space Quinte Inc. before the full \$500 is repaid, I authorize the amount to be deducted from my deposit.
+Signatu re of Applicant: Date: